LT-Intro-To-AI-SY2425/a2-movie-chatbot-andyL09/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
 The whole excersise was pretty difficult for me.
 There were a lot of new concepts that i was seeing for the first time.
+It was pretty intresting and fun to learn though.
+It seems to help me if i go through the code first and take notes and or make some kind of flow chart diagram to see how it works before i start working on it.
+Not doing that makes things a bit more confusing and harder to see how everything connects.

 2. Explain how you could use the match function for extracting information from a movie database.
+You could use the match function by giving it a input and then parsing the input.
+Once you have the input parsed you can compare it to all of the saved lists of strings in the database and then you will be able to tell which list of strings it matches best.